How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 The Bottom Line

 GMC registration is essential, but it’s the starting point — not the finish line.
-When choosing a cosmetic surgeon, look for the Specialist Register entry.
-It’s the clearest confirmation that your surgeon has completed full specialist training in their field.
+When choosing a cosmetic surgeon, look for the Specialist Register entry as the foundation of full surgical training, and Board Certification as the most recent and comprehensive UK credential specifically for cosmetic surgery practice.

 At Quaba Plastic Surgery, our consultant plastic surgeons are on the GMC Specialist Register for Plastic Surgery and are members of BAAPS (British Association of Aesthetic Plastic Surgeons).
+Dr Omar Quaba is among the first surgeons in the UK to achieve Board Certification under the Cosmetic Surgery Board Certification Scheme.
 We’re happy to answer any questions about credentials — ours or anyone else’s.

 If you’re researching cosmetic surgery, our guide to choosing a cosmetic surgery provider in the UK covers this and other important questions to ask.